- Entertainment and Media»

 The 1960's: The Decade of Great Television

 To my mind, the decade of the 1960s would arguably be called the Era of Great Television.
-As a child, I spent countless hours from the time I got home from school, until the time I went to bed in front of that black and white television set with the "rabbit ears" antenna on top mesmerized at the shows of that era.
+As a child, I spent countless hours from the time I got home from school, until the time I went to bed in front of that black and white television set with the "rabbit ears" antenna mesmerized at the shows of the time.
 While the other kids were outside playing ball or whatever, I was enthralled with the adventures of Batman, The Green Hornet, The Wild, Wild West.
 I laughed myself silly over the misadventures of the castaways of Gilligan's Island, Get Smart, and Green Acres.
 I fought alongside The Gallant Men, The Rat Patrol, and the soldiers of Combat!
 I slept with the lights on many times after watching The Outer Limits, and Twilight Zone.
 I even enjoyed intrigue with Mission Impossible, Man From UNCLE, and I Spy.